HL7/US-Core/input/intro-notes/StructureDefinition-us-core-implantable-device-intro.md

 **Each Implantable Device must support:**

 1. The Device Identifier (UDI-DI)
-1. A Unique Device Identifier (UDI) numeric or alphanumeric code
-   - either as the Human Readable Form (HRF) string representation of the barcode
+1. A Unique Device Identifier (UDI) numeric or alphanumeric code as the Human Readable Form (HRF) string representation of the barcode
-   - or the Automatic Identification and Data Capture (AIDC) representation.
 1. the manufacture date
 1. the expiration date
 1. the lot number